A Haldane-Anderson Hamiltonian Model for Hyperthermal Hydrogen Scattering from a Semiconductor Surface: Hamiltonian Model Definition and Parametrization

 \item Second, in the interaction free region, the energy difference between the diabatic curve for the charged and neutral hydrogen atom, $h(x\rightarrow\infty)=U_1 - U_0$, needs to be close to the difference between the work function of Ge, which is 4.78\,eV\cite{dillon1957} and the electron affinity of atomic hydrogen (0.75\,eV).\cite{Haffinity}

-\item Third, the NAH model is parametrized such that the function $h(x)=-E_{\mathrm{gap}}/2$ at an adsorption height of $x \approx 1.15$\,\AA.
-This ensures that, at this point, the potential energy of the DFT-calculated adiabatic ground state equals the experimentally measured Ge(111) bandgap of 0.49\,eV\cite{feenstra2006}: $E_{\mathrm{groundstate}}(x=1.15)=E_{\mathrm{DFT}}(\infty)+E_{\mathrm{gap}}$, and a particle with sufficient kinetic energy to overcome the gap can reach the region where the adsorbate state $h(x)$ becomes degenerate with the upper edge of the valence band.
-This is depicted in Fig. S4 (a zoomed-in version of \cref{fig:diabatic-adiabatic-PES}b in the Supporting Information.
+\item Third, the NAH model is parametrized such that the gap between the adiabatic ground state and the first excited state closes at a point closer to the surface than the adsorption minimum.
+We set $h(x)= -E_{\mathrm{gap}}/2$, where $x$ corresponds to an adsorption height of $x \approx 1.15$\,\AA.
+At this height, the potential energy of the DFT-calculated adiabatic ground state is exactly the experimentally measured Ge(111)$c(2\times8)$ bandgap of 0.49\,eV\cite{feenstra2006} above the dissociated limit, i.e., $E_{\mathrm{groundstate}}(x=1.15)=E_{\mathrm{DFT}}(\infty)+E_{\mathrm{gap}}$, and a particle with sufficient kinetic energy to overcome the gap can reach the region where the adsorbate state $h(x)$ becomes degenerate with the upper edge of the valence band.
+This is depicted in Fig. S4 (a zoomed-in version of \cref{fig:diabatic-adiabatic-PES}b in the SI.
 When particles reach $x\approx1.15$\,\AA, excitations between the many-electron ground state and excited states can readily occur.

 \end{itemize} The fitting of model parameters is performed with the package \texttt{BlackBoxOptim.jl}\cite{vaibhav_kumar_dixit_2023_7738525} (version 0.6.3).
 The final parametrized adsorbate functions are visualized in \cref{fig:diabatic-adiabatic-PES}(a), and the individual parameters of $U_0(x)$, $U_1(x)$, and $A(x)$ are given in \cref{tab:Hokseon-Parameters}.